OctopusDeploy/blog/blog/2021-02/ecs-canary-deployments/index.md

 ![](canary-traffic.png "width=500")

-With traffic split between the stable blue task set and the new green task set, we can now run whatever tests we need to validate that the new deployment is working as expected.
-Unlike the blue/green deployment driven by CodeDeploy, there is no automatic progression from blue to green, and we are in complete control as to how much traffic is split between the stacks, and when.
+With traffic split between the stable blue task set and the new green task set, we can now run whatever tests we need to validate the new deployment is working as expected.
+Unlike the blue/green deployment driven by CodeDeploy, there is no automatic progression from blue to green, and we are in complete control as to how much traffic is split between the stacks and when.

 The weights can be incrementally updated to drive more traffic to the green stack, eventually reaching a point where the green stack is receiving 100% of the traffic.
 At this point the green stack represents the stable stack.
 We reflect this change in the tag assigned to the service with the command: